arnavt78/Popup-Prompt/README.md

 After that, the second parameter is the message.
 This can be a sentence or two, telling the user what the prompt is for.

-Finally, the last parameter is optional, and that is the default value.
-This is the value that should appear by default in the text field.
-This will be highlighted (like in the picture), so that if the user wants to go with it, they can just press _Enter_.

-You may notice that unlike `showMessageBox`, not one of `showPrompt`'s parameters has some set values.
+The final parameter are the options.
+The only available one is `defaultValue`, which is the value to show by default on the text box.

 And that's how easy it is to display a prompt to your user to get some data from them!

 ### Method: `showCredentials`

 ```
-showCredentials(title, message[, username][, targetName])
+showCredentials(title, message[, options])
 ```

 The method creates a credential popup, which asks the user for their credentials.
 This includes the title, the message, and a default username and/or target name.